bestacio89/Franz.Common/sources/Franz.Common.Mediator/readme.md

 * Centralized CorrelationId into Franz.Common.Logging namespace for reuse across all processors and pipelines.

 * Removed duplicate/inline correlation ID generators from individual pipelines.

+### v1.4.0 – 2025-09-20
+Major Refinements to Resilience & Pipeline Architecture

+This release focuses on hardening the core mediator pipelines to be more predictable, thread-safe, and robust for production environments.

+🛠️ Core Pipeline & Dependency Injection

+Opt-In Pipeline Registration: All pipelines are now registered individually (AddFranzRetryPipeline, etc.).
+This gives the consuming application explicit control over the pipeline order, ensuring predictable behavior and avoiding the critical flaw of fixed, implicit ordering.

+Simplified DI: Removed the AddFranzResiliencePipelines method to enforce explicit registration.

+Resilience Pipelines

+RetryPipeline

+Flexible Retry Logic: The catch (Exception) has been replaced with a configurable ShouldRetry predicate.
+This correctly handles only transient exceptions and prevents the anti-pattern of retrying on permanent failures (e.g., ArgumentException).

+Custom Delay Strategies: Added a ComputeDelay delegate to support custom backoff strategies (e.g., exponential backoff), making the pipeline highly adaptable.

+Cancellation Handling: Added an explicit check for OperationCanceledException to fail fast when a request is intentionally canceled by the caller.

+BulkheadPipeline

+Correct Queue Limiting: The logic for handling MaxQueueLength was corrected.
+The pipeline now uses a non-blocking SemaphoreSlim.WaitAsync(TimeSpan.Zero) to check for available slots, correctly implementing a queue limit and preventing the "thundering herd" problem.

+CircuitBreakerPipeline

+Thread-Safety & Deadlock Prevention: The long-held lock was removed.
+The pipeline now uses a lock-free design for the core execution block.
+This prevents performance bottlenecks under high concurrency and eliminates the risk of deadlocks.

+Half-Open State: Implemented the correct Half-Open state, where a single request is allowed to test the waters after the circuit has been open.
+This is a critical feature for a proper circuit breaker.

+State Management: Moved state management logic into a dedicated, thread-safe helper method to ensure consistent behavior.

+General Enhancements

+Improved Observability: All pipelines and processors are now more tightly integrated with IMediatorObserver to provide consistent, end-to-end traceability of requests, including their final outcomes (success or failure).

+This update transforms the mediator from a functional library into a highly reliable and architecturally sound framework.